Cincinnati Bengals vs. Las Vegas Raiders NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 Over/under insights

+- Cincinnati and its opponents have gone over the current 48.5-point total in nine of 18 games (50%) this season.

-- Cincinnati and its opponents have combined to score more than 49 points in nine of 18 games this season.
+- Las Vegas and its opponents have combined to score more than 48.5 points in 15 of 32 games this season.

-- The two teams combine to score 49.1 points per game, 0.1 more than the over/under in this contest.
+- The combined points per game average of the two teams, 49.1, is 0.6 points more than Saturday's over/under.

-- These two squads combine to allow 47.9 points per game, 1.1 fewer than this contest's over/under.
+- This contest's over/under is 0.6 points more than the 47.9 these two squads combine to allow per game this season.

-- The average total in Bengals games this season is 46.2, 2.8 points fewer than Saturday's total of 49.
+- The Bengals and their opponents score an average of 46.2 points per game, 2.3 fewer than Saturday's total.

 Bengals stats and trends